barbazul/1kfa/mod_guide_campaigns.md

 some line that once crossed, they can't simply turn around and go back.
-They might enthusiastically seek it out, they might even cross over before you've even figured out what it should be (if so, all that's left for you is to mark yourself a point in the *Good Bank*).
+They might enthusiastically seek it out, they might even cross over before you've even figured out what it should be (if so, all that's left for you is to mark yourself a *Journey point*).
 But you might also need to increase the pressures in their "home" to gently nudge the characters up against that threshold.

 But, if you want that point, **don't push them through.**

 See if the players choose to step their characters through the threshold.
-If all of them cross the threshold and step away from their ordinary world into a mysterious world of danger and adventure, mark yourself another point in the *Good Bank*.
+If all of them cross the threshold and step away from their ordinary world into a mysterious world of danger and adventure, gain a *Journey point*.

 ### Hooks